infinite-table/infinite-react/www/content/docs/reference/infinite-table-props.page.md

 </Prop>

-<Prop name="columns.style" type="CSSProperties | (args) => CSSProperties">
+<Prop name="columns.style" type="CSSProperties | (param: InfiniteTableColumnStyleFnParams) => CSSProperties">

 > Controls styling for the column.
 Can be a style object or a function returning a style object.

-If defined as a function, it accepts an object as a parameter, which has the following properties:
+If defined as a function, it accepts an object as a parameter (of type <TypeLink name="InfiniteTableColumnStylingFnParams" />), which has the following properties:

 - `column` - the current column where the style is being applied
 - `data` - the data object for the current row.
 The type of this object is `DATA_TYPE | Partial<DATA_TYPE> | null`.
 For regular rows, it will be of type `DATA_TYPE`, while for group rows it will be `Partial<DATA_TYPE>`.
 For rows not yet loaded (because of batching being used), it will be `null`.
 - `rowInfo` - the information about the current row - see [Using RowInfo](/docs/learn/rows/using-row-info) for more details.
 - `value` - the underlying value of the current cell - will generally be `data[column.field]`, if the column is bound to a `field` property
+- ... and more, see <TypeLink name="InfiniteTableColumnStylingFnParams" /> for details

 <Note>